tianyu-z/VCR/README.md

 </div>

 # News
+- 🔥🔥🔥 **[2024-06-24]** We update our arXiv paper.
+Now, we have results from Claude 3.5 Sonnet, Claude 3 Opus, GPT-4o, GPT-4-Turbo, Qwen-VL-Max, Reka Core and Gemini-1.5-pro.
+The evaluation script is also released.
+Please check `src/evaluation/closed_source_eval.py`.
 - 🔥🔥🔥 **[2024-06-15]** We release the VCR transform in torch so that given any image-text pairs, we can generate the VCR images with text embedded in it.
 This transform can be used as one of the pretrain task within VLMs.
 - 🔥🔥🔥 **[2024-06-13]** We release the evaluation codes for open-source models, closed-source models and the pipeline of creating the dataset.
 - 🔥🔥🔥 **[2024-06-12]** We have incorperated the VCR-wiki evaluation process in [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) framework.
 Now, users can use one line command to run the evaluation of models on the VCR-wiki test datasets.